States with the Most UFO Sightings 2020

 Methodology

 To highlight the states with the most UFO sightings, we sourced data from the National UFO Reporting Center.
-Then, using state population data, we ranked each state based on the number of UFO sightings per 100,000 people from January 2019 to June 2020.
+Then, using state population data, we ranked each state based on the number of UFO sightings per 100,000 people.
+Additionally, we conducted a survey of 450 Americans using Pollfish to get their perspective on UFO sightings in 2023.

 Kristin Cooke